 Complex carbohydrate modifications occur mainly on proteins on the surface of cells, which can be directly contacted by antibody-based therapies, leading to endogenous immune effector cells to tumor lesions.
 Evidence shows that tumor growth ability exists in a small subset of cells called cancer initiation cells or cancer stem-like cells[66].
 These cells are more resistant to chemotherapy and radiotherapy[67].
 Therefore, eliminating cancer stem cells is the key to effective treatment.
 Inhibition of the expression of C1GALT1 can reduce the ability of CRC cells to form spheres, which indicates that targeting C1GALT1 is a promising strategy to reduce the number of cancer stem cells in CRC.
-FGFR2 can be inhibited by VVA and PNA lectins.
+FGFR2 can be inhibited by Vicia villosa and peanut agglutinin lectins.
 The removal of sialic acid enhances the binding of FGFR2 to FGFR2, which indicates that FGFR2 carries short O-glycans such as Tn and sTn in colon cancer cells.
-In addition, the expression of C1GALT1 can affect the binding of VVA to FGFR2 and regulate the phosphorylation of FGFR2, which further proves that FGFR2 is O-GlcNAcylated.
+In addition, the expression of C1GALT1 can affect the binding of Vicia villosa to FGFR2 and regulate the phosphorylation of FGFR2, which further proves that FGFR2 is O-GlcNAcylated.
 The NETOGLYC4.0 server predicted four potential O-GlcNAcylation sites in the extracellular domain of FGFR2[68].
 The results showed for the first time that FGFR2 is O-GlcNAcylated, and O-GlcNAcylation can regulate the activity of FGFR2 in CRC cells.

 Short O-glycans are usually found in CRC.
 These carbohydrates are associated with tumor progression and have been developed as vaccines for cancer treatment[69].
 Similarly, antibody-based therapies designed explicitly for tumor-associated O-GlcNAcylation will significantly increase the effective concentration of conjugated toxic antitumor drugs, thus enhancing the specificity of chemotherapy methods.
 In addition, vaccine methods using tumor-specific carbohydrates have the same ability to induce anticarbohydrate antibodies that promote immune memory against common tumor O-GlcNAcylation, thereby enhancing immune monitoring[70].
 Although vaccination may indeed induce significant immunity to cancer-related carbohydrate antigens, such immunity may create selective pressures to develop tumor lesions independently of specific carbohydrate antigens.

 SIRT1 longevity gene

-Although the relevance of SIRT1 as a longevity gene has always been controversial, SIRT1 promotes cells to protect cells in the stress response by regulating the activities of their target enzymes and transcription factors, thus affecting their lifespan[71].
+Although the relevance of SIRT1 as a longevity gene has always been controversial, silent mating type information regulation 2 homolog (SIRT1) promotes cells to protect cells in the stress response by regulating the activities of their target enzymes and transcription factors, thus affecting their lifespan[71].
 Small molecule SIRT1 activation can physically delay aging and prevent age-related diseases.
 Regulating SIRT1 O-GlcNAcylation is a potential new drug to prevent aging diseases and prolong a healthy life span.
 Lavrsen et al[23] provided comprehensive information on cellular, transcriptional, and glycoproteomic changes caused by the expression of a single GalNAcT[23].
-It is important to investigate whether GALNAC-T6 affects the structure of secretory organs (through its effect on MIA3) and glycan structure, which is deemed a factor in cell proliferation and invasion in other cell culture systems[72].
+It is important to investigate whether GalNAcT6 affects the structure of secretory organs (through its effect on melanoma inhibitory activity member 3) and glycan structure, which is deemed a factor in cell proliferation and invasion in other cell culture systems[72].
 To be more precise, this study highlights the role of O-GlcNAcylation in health and CRC, and much remains to be found.

 Cancer metabolic reprogramming